MerkulovDaniil/optim/docs/theory/Duality.md

 \end{split}
 $$

-Now, we need to remember the definition of the {% include link.html title='Conjugate function'%}:
+Now, we need to remember the definition of the conjugate function:

 $$
 \sup_{y \in G}\left[\lambda^\top y - g(y)\right] = \begin{cases} g^*(\lambda), &\text{ if } \lambda \in G_*\\ +\infty, &\text{ otherwise} \end{cases}